 It hasn’t been only the low-noise factor that has interested homeowners in trying out this system.
 Ductless mini splits heat and cool individual rooms, saving energy and decreasing the homeowner’s energy bill as compared to a whole-house forced air heating or cooling system that has to condition the entire house all at once.
 Today’s technology has advanced to the point where entire buildings can be air conditioned when hundreds of wall units are attached to a single, external compressor.

-Other improvements in the last 15 years include proprietary controls, four zones available in retail units, the use of government mandated R410-A refrigerant, and wall units that include heat pumps opens in a new window and dehumidifiers.
-While you could do it yourself, since no ductwork opens in a new window is required, you still want to consult with an expert and consider professional installation by Air-Tro Inc opens in a new window.
+Other improvements in the last 15 years include proprietary controls, four zones available in retail units, the use of government mandated R410-A refrigerant, and wall units that include heat pumps 2 and dehumidifiers.
+While you could do it yourself, since no proper ductwork design is required, you still want to consult with an expert and consider professional installation by Air-Tro Inc.

 Our goal is to help educate our customers in the greater Monrovia, California area about energy and home comfort issues (specific to HVAC systems).